Hospitality Degree Programs in Chicago

 - Located in the Downtown Loop, DePaul University is one of the country's largest private universities.
 Students at this school can complete a minor, bachelor's degree or master's degree program in hospitality leadership.

 - Students seeking a school that has a broader array of programs can attend Roosevelt University.
-The institution, located less than a mile form downtown Chicago, offers credentials as well as bachelor's and master's degrees in hospitality and tourism management.
+The institution, located less than 1.5 miles from downtown Chicago, offers credentials as well as bachelor's and master's degrees in hospitality and tourism management.

-This private school is the largest Catholic higher education institution in the country and was named among the top 20 on The Princeton Review's list of 'Great College Town' schools in 2010.
+This private school is the largest Catholic higher education institution in the country and was ranked #59 among the Best Value Schools in the 2021 rankings from U.S. News & World Report.
 The School of Hospitality Leadership offers undergraduate and graduate programs in hospitality.

 Minor in Hospitality Leadership

-Non-business majors wishing to learn about the hospitality industry can complete this minor program in two 5-week sessions over a single summer.
+Non-business majors wishing to learn about the hospitality industry can complete this 20-credit minor program.
 Core requirements include classes in hospitality leadership, law and ethics, business operations, and hospitality service management.
-Students can select a concentration in either event management or lodging management.
+Students can select a concentration in event management, lodging management, private club management or restaurant operations/ownership.
 Each concentration consists of eight credit hours of coursework.

 Bachelor of Science in Business: Hospitality Leadership

 Students in this program prepare for management positions through classroom lectures and internship experiences.
-Coursework is designed help students develop a sense of personal and social responsibility by focusing on five central themes: ethics, globalization, human resources, leadership, and sustainability.
-The program also consists of five concentrations in food and beverage management, event management, lodging management, non-profit hospitality leadership, and private club management.
+Coursework is designed help students develop a sense of personal and social responsibility.
+The program consists of four concentrations in event management, lodging management, private club management or restaurant operations/ownership.
 Students can select a specialty from one of these areas beginning in their junior year.
 To earn the degree, students are also required to complete two internships at two different hospitality companies.

-Students enrolled in the hospitality leadership concentration receive training centered on guest experiences and quality assurance, in addition to their core business coursework.
+Students enrolled in the hospitality leadership concentration receive training centered on guest experiences and operational performance, in addition to their core business coursework.
 Students learn how to demonstrate advanced leadership skills in various sectors within the industry.
 The program also focuses on the importance of employee development and how it affects service delivery.
-The non-profit option emphasizes study in four key areas: disaster relief efforts, internally-run institutional food service operations, social services relief establishments, and volunteer tourism.
-Students also learn about human behavior, leadership, and managerial roles in non-profit companies.
+Current trends, service technology and revenue management are also addressed.

 Master of Science in Hospitality Leadership and Operational Performance

 This degree program is designed to equip students with skills in assessing and maximizing human resources in hospitality organizations, delivering interactive guest services experiences, and improving business development.
 Students can earn this degree by completing 48 credits of coursework.
-The program includes a prerequisite phase for students who do not have an undergraduate degree or professional experience in hospitality.
-Some of the courses offered include customer relationship management, guest/employee experience management, hospitality data analysis, and revenue management.
+Some of the courses offered include guest/employee experience management, hospitality data analysis, and revenue management.

 Founded in 1945, Roosevelt University has two campuses located in Chicago and Schaumburg, IL.
 The Evelyn T. Stone College of Professional Studies, which houses the Manfred Steinfeld School of Hospitality and Tourism Management, is located at the downtown Chicago campus.
 Students enrolled in this school can complete undergraduate, graduate, and credential programs in hospitality.